 Scripture Awakening is a ministry designed to equip individuals, small groups, and entire congregations to feed deeply on the riches of Scripture, to apply these principles to their daily lives, and to use these truths to impact the world around them.
 Scripture Awakening is made up of three ministry branches:

-B90: Bible in 90 Days is a group-oriented, Bible reading plan that engages people in a 90-day, cover-to-cover reading of the Bible.
-A specially designed Bible, multimedia teaching videos, and group accountability all combine to make this a life changing experience.
+B90: Bible in 90 Days is a group oriented Bible reading plan that engages people in a 90 day, cover to cover reading of the Bible.
+A specially designed Bible (NIV), multimedia teaching videos, and group accountability all combine to make this a life-changing experience.

-BEYOND Resources & Media is a web-based resource of biblically-based books, small group resources, and leadership training guides to help Christians find wholeness in their lives.
-They also help entire congregations grow deep in their understanding of Scripture and its application for the life of the church.
-Beyond also includes a library of podcasts from our BEYOND WORDS radio program.
-These podcasts include interviews from national authors, speakers, leaders and thinkers to bring rich and practical insights on a variety of topics that are relevant for everyday life.
+BEYOND Resources & Radio is a web-based resource of biblically-based books, small group resources, and leadership training guides to help Christians find wholeness in their lives.
+They also help entire congregations grow deeper in their understanding of Scripture and its application for the life of the church.
+Beyond Resources also includes a library of podcasts from our BEYOND WORDS RADIO program.
+These podcasts include interviews from national authors, speakers, leaders and thinkers that bring rich and practical insights on a variety of topics that are relevant for everyday life.

 More About Scripture Awakening

 Biblical illiteracy has become the norm in our society.
 A 2004 Gallup survey found that a mere 37 percent of teenagers could identify a quotation from the “Sermon on the Mount” when given four choices.
 Time magazine observed in a 2007 cover story that only half of U.S. adults were able to name one of the four Gospels.

 Jim Castelli of the Barna Group, described the problem squarely: “Americans revere the Bible–but, by and large, they don’t read it.
 And because we don’t read it, we have become a nation of biblical illiterates.”